MBE-CASSCF Approach for the Accurate Treatment of Large Active Spaces

 \subsection{Calibration}

 To gauge the applicability of the MBE-CASSCF approach and to find optimal parameters that allow for a satisfactory compromise between accuracy and computational performance, we initially test the method on a set of three linear acenes in a standard cc-pVDZ basis set:\cite{Dunning1989} naphthalene, anthracene, and tetracene~\bibnote{A CCSD/cc-pVDZ geometry was used for the former system while the geometries for the latter two systems were taken from Ref. \citenum{Park2021}}.
-For all three systems, we correlate the $\pi$-orbitals resulting in (10,10), (14,14), and (18,18) active spaces, respectively, following a conventional notation of denoting the number of electrons and orbitals in said spaces.
+For all three systems, we correlate the $\pi$-orbitals resulting in (10,10), (14,14), and (18,18) active spaces, respectively.
+We follow a conventional notation of denoting the number of electrons and number of orbitals in said spaces by the first and second entries within the parentheses, respectively.
 For the two smallest systems, a conventional CASSCF calculation is still computationally viable while the latter tetracene system already demands an efficient large-scale implementation.
-In the following, we will discuss the following four main points: $(i)$ the effect of using truncated MBEs in the orbital optimization, and how the CASSCF energy can be improved from a final, accurate MBE-CASCI calculation; $(ii)$ the choice of MBE target, i.e., RDMs or the generalized Fock matrix, and how these affect the overall convergence, accuracy, and performance; $(iii)$ the importance of using localized active orbitals and the effect of choice of reference space on accuracy and convergence; and $(iv)$ the lack of exact invariance of the MBE-CASSCF energy with respect to active-active rotations, and whether to explicitly account for this or not.
+The correlation energies and errors for all calculations in Section \ref{calib_sect} are provided in the SI.
+In the following, we will discuss the following four main points: $(i)$ the effect of using truncated MBEs in the orbital optimization, and how the CASSCF energy can be improved with a final, accurate MBE-CASCI calculation; $(ii)$ the choice of MBE target, i.e., RDMs or the generalized Fock matrix, and how these affect the overall convergence, accuracy, and performance; $(iii)$ the importance of using localized active orbitals and the effect of choice of reference space on accuracy and convergence; and $(iv)$ the lack of exact invariance of the MBE-CASSCF energy with respect to active-active rotations, and whether to explicitly account for this or not.